laurynas-biveinis/unodb/README.md

 To enable inconclusive cppcheck diagnostics, add -DCPPCHECK_AGGRESSIVE=ON CMake option.

+To generate coverage reports using lcov, add -DCOVERAGE=ON CMake option.

 Google Test is used for testing.
 There will be no unit tests for each private implementation class.